Financial-Times/next-metrics/README.md

-The library requires your key to [hostedgraphite.com](http://www.hostedgraphite.com) to be set in the environment,
+The library requires your key to [hostedgraphite.com](http://www.hostedgraphite.com) to be set in the environment, this will send metrics to both hostedgraphite and FT's internal Graphite (using the same API key):

     export HOSTEDGRAPHITE_APIKEY=...

+To specify different API keys for hosted vs internal Graphite:

+    export HOSTEDGRAPHITE_APIKEY=...
+    export FT_GRAPHITE_APIKEY=...

+If you _only_ want to send metrics to FT's internal Graphite, you can set `HOSTEDGRAPHITE_APIKEY` to `false` and only set an internal API key:

+    export HOSTEDGRAPHITE_APIKEY=false
+    export FT_GRAPHITE_APIKEY=...

-Do not use the production key on you localhost as you will fill up the Graphite production enviroment account with you local data.
+Do not use the production key on you localhost as you will fill up the Graphite production environment account with you local data.

 To obtain a key you provision the hostedgraphite addon against a personal app.